interview44/SearchGitUsers/README.md

 # SearchGitUsers
-Using Retrofit 2.0 for making network calls.
-Using picasso for image loading and caching.
+For making network calls using Retrofit 2.0.
+For image loading and caching using picasso.
 Using butterknife for fields and methods binding of android views for a clean structure.